 INTERNATIONAL STUDENTS: Many of the employers who attend national career fairs focus on domestic candidates at the fair.
 However, it may be an opportunity to connect with company representatives for future opportunities.

-Revise your résumé to showcase your fall projects.
+Revise your LinkedIn profile and résumé to showcase your new projects.
 Upload your new résumé and update your profile and preferences in both BizLink and Bullseye.

 Tips on Formatting Your Résumé Using Word